navdeepsingh/navdeepsingh.github.io/_posts/2016-06-29-laravel-eloquent-belongstomany-relationship.md

 }
 {% endhighlight %}

-participant_answers is pivot table.
+<p>'participant_answers' is pivot table.
 Btw what is Pivot table? you may doubted.
 Pivot table is table that only come into existence to serve a many-to-many relationship.
-Say here to get all participant answers we need a table which carry both participant_id, question_id and of course answer.
+Say here to get all participant answers we need a table which carry both participant_id, question_id and of course answer.</p>

-Insert data into pivot table like below:
+<p>Insert data into pivot table like below:</p>
 {% highlight %}
 $participant->answers()->sync([$question->id => ['answer' => $request_answer] ]);
 {% endhighlight %}

-And to access all answers of a participant is like :
+<p>And to access all answers of a participant is like :</p>
 {% highlight %}
 $participant->answers;
 {% endhighlight %}

-Any doubt you can contact me, love to help.
+<p>Any doubt you can contact me, love to help.</p>